The sup-norm problem beyond the newform: Introduction

 While in the spectral aspect (i.e. the $T$-aspect in our statement) we only recover the local bound, the key feature of our theorem is the sub-local exponent in the dimension aspect $d$.
 Given the obstruction to the sup-norm problem coming from growing eigenspaces the aspect under consideration may seem counter intuitive.
 However, we are letting the dimension of the eigenspace vary in a controlled manner and manage to show that one can still achieve a considerable power saving in $d$ on average over any orthonormal basis.

 Note that the sup-norm bound given in the theorem holds globally.
 Thus, unlike the one in \cite{blomer-maga-harcos-milicevic}[Theorem~1], no restriction to a compact domain is necessary here.
 As usual when proving global sup-norm bound the argument consists of two steps.
 First, a bound via the Whittaker expansion takes care of the regions close to the cusps.
 This part of the argument is fairly standard but requires some new computations of ramified Whittaker vectors.
 Second, a bound obtained from the amplified pre-trace inequality is used to handle the bulk.
-It is here were we exploit that we are only treating the average function $\Phi$.
-Indeed, this allows us to identify the test function on the geometric side as a character of a finite group which is nice to analyse.
+At this point it becomes crucial that we are only treating the average function $\Phi$.
+Indeed, this allows us to identify the test function on the geometric side as a character of a finite group.
+The analysis of this character is carried out in Lemma~\ref{character} below and relies on character tables given in \cite{kutzko}.
+This is the only place where the assumption $p>3$ is used.

 To end this section let us briefly discuss the numerology of the exponents in the $d$-aspect.
 For simplicity we restrict this discussion to the cases in which our result gives the strong bound \eqref{stronger}.
 Let us start by talking about the local- (not to say trivial-) bound (in the bulk).
 To obtain this we can follow Marshall's strategy (see \cite{marshall}) which leads to the following.
 Let $F$ be any cuspidal automorphic form so that the translates $\phi(\cdot k)$, $k\in K$, generate an irreducible $K$-module $W_F$.
 Then choosing certain $K$-matrix-coefficients as test functions in the pre-trace inequality yields